lenarikil/UltrakULL/README.md

 - Translates the entire game from English to any language
 - Support for multiple languages
+- Easy font changing
+- Replacing certain textures by simply changing the .png files, without having to modify the game files
 - JSON formatting of language files allows for easy-to-understand, simple-to-do modification of strings
-- Change languages directly in-game without having to restart
+- Change languages directly in-game without having to restart game
-- Languages are consistently developed and updated for a faithful localization and translation of the original game text
 - Dubbing support allows for translated spoken dialogue
-- Supports right-to-left languages such as Arabic and Persian
+- ~~Supports right-to-left languages such as Arabic and Persian~~ **(At the moment, the feature has a large number of critical bugs.
+It will be reworked in the future)**
 - Cyrillic character support for languages such as Russian, Ukrainian and Belarusian

 # Download & Installation

-UltrakULL can be obtained either through the [Releases page](https://github.com/ClearwaterTM/UltrakULL/releases) (*recommended*), or via the [UltrakULL Discord.](https://discord.gg/ZB7jk6Djv5)
+UltrakULL can be obtained either through the [Releases page](https://github.com/lenarikil/UltrakULL/releases) (*recommended*), or via the [UltrakULL Discord.](https://discord.gg/ZB7jk6Djv5)

-The only prerequisite is an up-to-date Steam version of ULTRAKILL. <br>**Demo, GOG.com and cracked versions are NOT supported.**
+The only requirement is to have the latest version of ULTRAKILL on Steam. <br>**Support for Demo, GOG.com, and Hacked versions is NOT guaranteed**

 ## Installation via Thunderstore